Идиомы на букву L

 His wife was a famous actress, and he felt he could never live up to her fame.

-• leave (someone) in the lurch
+• leave (someone) high and dry

 • look at (someone) cross-eyed